raymondkim007/cse15l-lab-reports/Lab_Report_2.md

 The user can add new strings using the `/add-message` query, and use the root query `/` to display `cur_string`.
 Examples of this are shown below.

-We add the string `"Hello"` to the running string using the `/add-message` query, b7 passing `"Hello"` as an argument.
+We add the string `"Hello"` to the running string using the `/add-message` query, by passing `"Hello"` as an argument.

 ![Image](/Report2/lab2_image1.png)